 Crew positions are show here mounted (left) and ready for action (right).
 (Picture from FM 17-63 Service of the Piece, 105-mm Howitzer, Self-Propelled.)

-Late-model M7s were quite similar to the M7B1, but this rear view establishes that this vehicle is derived from the M4A3 Sherman, marking it as the latter.
+This rear view establishes that this vehicle is derived from the M4A3 Sherman.
 The rear plate dips below the sponson line, the rear hull extends over the fenders behind the stowage boxes, and the exhaust deflector grid can be seen below the rear plate.
 The rear stowage boxes and baskets are visible, as are handles on the side of the hull.
 Attachment points for various tools are welded to the rear plate.

 The reticle pattern for the panoramic telescope M12A7 is sketched on the left.
 It was similar to that of the M12A2, except that charges 4 and 5 were used.
 Drawn on the right, the elbow telescope M16A1C used an antitank pattern reticle, with graduations on the right side for the 105mm HE shell M1 using charge VII, and graduations on the left for the 105mm HEAT shell M67.
 In the sketches, a tank is being engaged with 15 mils lead with the M12A7 and at 800 yards (730m) range with a HEAT shell with the M16A1C.
 (Picture from FM 6-74 105-mm Howitzer M2A1 on Motor Carriage M7B1 and M7B2.)